miker704/Strife/patches.md

     - Fixed an issue where the Dmserver Nav Bar Component Duplicates itself due to a weird routing issue
     - Reduced the name input size for Dm Servers in the DmServer Header Nav bar for a min of 1 to a max of 100 in length, implemented in the backend as well also with being allow to be nil.
     - Created a Replica of the discord default profile picture with a circle background that can be filled with boxy-svg editor to allow use of a single fill to server as the default profile avatar for all users as a users color tag can color the fills background allowing for custom images.
+    -Mounted masking Svg component at app.jsx that allows for universaly masking of profile avatars and certain images arounf the app.

 ## Backend Changes